 Annual contests, called "gaufests," pit Schuhplattler performing groups from across the country in a Schuhplattler marathon.
-Groups draw to determine which one of three different plattles they will perform: Haushammer, Reit im Winkle, or Hightauer.
+Groups draw to determine which one of three different plattles they will perform: Haushammer, Hightauer, or Reit im Winkle.
 Each group must have all three plattle performances competition-ready.
 And the competition is strict.
 Total unity within the group is paramount: arms must all be at the same angle and height, feathers in hats must be at the same angle and turn at the same rate, skirts must be perfectly belled, five men plattling must sound like one, only deafeningly louder.
 There's not a smile anywhere.
 Each group is free to create their own choreography within the structure of the plattle and design its own costumes, but every dancer must look and move just like all the others, with no one individual identifiable from the rest.
 (There is an interesting similarity to the Scottish country dance.)

 So, in the Schuhplattler we see the expression of the Bavarians' close ties with nature, their concern with precision and power and the dour German personality with which they perform this wonderful dance.

 Please do not copy any part of this page without including this copyright notice.

 Please do not copy small portions out of context.